7,338 Public Health Specialist jobs in the United States

 **MINIMUM EDUCATION & EXPERIENCE**

-+ 3 years of related experience.
-Required
++ 3 years of related community and/or health experience

 **KNOWLEDGE, SKILLS AND ABILITIES**